Key Payment and Service Information

 You can keep funds in your PayPal account as long as you wish.
 We do not charge for keeping your money in PayPal, but we also do not pay interest because interest on electronic money is prohibited.

-PayPal does not charge for sending money via the Service (unless a currency conversion is required, or the payment is sent via our MassPay service, or if a sender opts to pay the fee for sending a “person to person” payment).
+PayPal does not charge for sending money via the Service (unless a currency conversion is required, or the payment is sent via our MassPay service, or if a sender pays the fee for sending a “person to person” payment).

 PayPal charges fees when certain events occur, such as: